7 Things to Eat in Brussels

 4. Belgian Mussels & Fries (Moules Frites)

 When asked to name one classic Belgian food, what comes to your mind?
 For me, without any hesitation, it would be moules-frites.
 Indeed, many people will agree that it is a national dish in Belgium.
-You will find it everywhere and almost year around.
+You will find it everywhere and almost year round.

 Where to find Moules Frites in Bruxelles